spiral/docs/docs/en/advanced/storage.md

 # Component — Storage and Cloud distribution

-The Spiral Framework offers a comprehensive solution for file storage and distribution through its `spiral/storage` and `spiral/distribution` components.
+Spiral offers a comprehensive solution for file storage and distribution through its `spiral/storage` and `spiral/distribution` components.
 The `spiral/storage` component provides powerful storage abstraction utilizing the capabilities of the Flysystem PHP package, offering convenient drivers for working with both local file systems and Amazon S3.
 The `spiral/distribution` component, which is integrated with the`spiral/storage` component, is responsible